-Aiming at the problem of fault location in distribution networks with distributed energy resources (DERs), a fault location method based on the concepts of minimum fault reactance and golden section is proposed in this paper.
-Considering the influence of distributed energy resource supply on fault point current in distribution networks, an improved trapezoidal iteration method is proposed for load flow analysis and fault current calculation.
-This method only needs to measure the synchronous current of the distributed energy resource and does not need to measure the voltage information.
-Therefore, the investment in equipment is reduced.
+Aiming at the problem of fault location in active distribution network with distributed energy resources (DERs), a fault location method based on the concepts of minimum fault reactance and golden section is proposed in this paper.
+Considering the influence of distributed energy resources supply on fault point current in distribution network, an improved trapezoidal iteration method is proposed for load flow analysis and fault current calculation. 'is method only needs to measure the synchronous current of the distributed energy resource and does not need to measure the voltage information. 'erefore, the investment in equipment is reduced.
 Validation is made using the IEEE 34-node test feeder.
-The simulation results show that the method is suitable for fault location of distribution networks with multiple distributed generators.
-This method can accurately locate the faults of the active distribution network under different conditions.
+Simulation results show that the method is suitable for fault location of distribution network with multiple distributed generators. 'is method can accurately locate the faults of the active distribution network under different conditions.